GDSeirya/GDMCoopMod/README.md

 ## Development Dependencies

-The following are required to build the mod from source:
+The following are required to build the mod from source.

 ### Required Software